$1,500 Sales Tax Cap on Boats

 No impact on your credit score.
 Takes 2 minutes.

-The standout advantage for NC boat buyers is the sales tax structure: North Carolina charges just 3% sales tax on boats, and it's capped at a maximum of $1,500 regardless of purchase price.
-That means a $500,000 sportfishing yacht pays the same $1,500 in tax as a $50,000 center console.
-This makes NC one of the most cost-effective states in the country to purchase a boat.
+The single biggest financial story in NC boating is the sales tax cap.
+North Carolina charges 3% sales tax on boats but caps the tax at $1,500 per boat, regardless of purchase price.
+On a $100,000 boat, that is $1,500 in tax instead of the $3,000 you would otherwise owe, and on a $500,000 boat, the savings grow dramatically.
+This makes NC one of the best states in the country to purchase a larger vessel.

 Key North Carolina Boating Facts

-• Registration Required: All motorized boats must be registered with the NC Wildlife Resources Commission
+• Registration Required: All motorized boats must be registered with the North Carolina Wildlife Resources Commission (NCWRC)

-• Sales Tax Cap: North Carolina charges only 3% sales tax on boats, capped at $1,500 maximum - one of the best in the US
+• Sales Tax Cap: North Carolina caps sales tax on boats at $1,500 per boat regardless of price.
+One of the best caps in the US

-• Boater Education: All persons born on or after January 1, 1988 must complete a NASBLA-approved boating safety course
+• Boater Education: Anyone born on or after January 1, 1988 must complete an approved boater education course

 North Carolina Boat Loan Rates by Credit Score